Part of the Security audit

 Common mistakes when fixing this

 Mistake 1.
 Setting max-age too short.
-A max-age of 300 (five minutes) means the HSTS protection expires almost immediately.
+A max-age of 300 (five minutes) means the HSTS protection expires almost right away.
 The browser goes back to trying HTTP on the next visit.
 Use at least 31536000 (one year).

 Mistake 2.
 Turning on HSTS before fixing mixed content.
 If your pages still load images, scripts, or stylesheets over HTTP, HSTS will block those resources.
 Fix all mixed content references to HTTPS before enabling HSTS.

 Mistake 3.
 Forgetting subdomains.
 Without includeSubDomains, only the main domain gets HSTS protection.
 Subdomains remain vulnerable to SSL stripping.
-Add includeSubDomains once all subdomains have valid certificates.
+Add includeSubDomains once all subdomains have valid certs.

 Mistake 4.
 Enabling HSTS preloading too early.
 Once your domain is on the preload list, removing it is slow and difficult.
 Test with a standard HSTS header for at least a month before submitting to the preload list.